chatton/GoAskEliza/README.md

 If the user says "you", in certain situations Eliza will say something like "Did you come here to talk about me?", giving the illusion of understanding in the conversation.

 Eliza will never pick the same response twice, unless all possible responses have been picked already.
 I chose to implement this as duplicate responses stand out, i.e. break the illusion of intelligence.
-Non-duplicate responses don't necessarily stand out as showing more understanding or impressive, but it keeps the "flow" of the conversation more natural.
+Non-duplicate responses don't necessarily stand out as showing more understanding or as more impressive, but it keeps the "flow" of the conversation more natural.

 Eliza will occasionally "remember" a past question, and bring it up in one her generic catch all answers, again, this is just to make it seem like there is some understanding of the conversation.

-In Eliza's catch all answers, she will try to change the subject to a topic that there are more specific patternrs of, again this soley intended to steer the direction of conversation into a place where she will have more specific responses, giving the illution of intelligence and understanding.
+In Eliza's catch all answers, she will try to change the subject to a topic that there are more specific patterns and answers for, again this soley intended to steer the direction of conversation into a place where she will have more specific responses, giving the illution of intelligence and understanding.

 # Design Decisions